 Take some time for yourself now and then.
 Studying too much can easily burn you out.
 Parents might not think there is such a thing as too much studying, but it’s the truth.
 To avoid burnout, take a break and go hang out with friends every once in a while.

 If you are going back to college and have kids, you might have eliminated the possibility of staying on campus from your mind because you just didn’t think it could happen.
-This isn’t always true.
+This isn’t always true, even if you are a parent of a baby in a Bob-2016-Revolution-Flex stroller you can still stay in campus.
 Many college campuses have family housing.
 Most colleges now realize that all of their students are definitely not 18 years old and just out of high school.
 Inquire early about family housing because units quickly get filled up.

 If you are especially strong in a certain academic area, why not use your skills to make money?
 For example, you can charge other students for your tutoring abilities.
 Look for bulletin boards around campus that you can put a flyer on.
 You can also market yourself online.